Silent Hill 2: Reception and legacy

 Reactions to the Xbox port were also positive.
 Reviewers have written that the PlayStation 2 and Xbox versions were mostly similar, except for the Born from a Wish side-scenario found in the Xbox version.
 Eurogamer's Kristan Reed called Born from a Wish "more like a demo than anything", while Fielder described it as "a commendable extra".
 Both felt that it could be completed in around an hour and did not add much to the game.
 The PC port, in contrast, received mixed reactions.
 Allen Rausch of GameSpy considered the PC port overall to be "[a] fantastic translation of Konami's stylish and scary survival-horror game".
 IGN's Ivan Sulic advised against playing the game with the keyboard, and rated the game "great".
 Conversely, Ron Dulin, another reviewer for GameSpot, wrote: "Not even the game's foggy atmosphere is thick enough to hide Silent Hill 2's problems".
 Next Generation reviewed the Xbox version of the game, rating it four stars out of five, and stated that "exactly the same disturbing yet wildly enjoyable game as it was on PS2" and noted the sub-game called "Born From a Wish" saying "if you've already played this on PS2 there's no particular reason to pick it up again.
 On the other hand, if you haven't (and why haven't you?), then this added bonus would make the Xbox version the one to buy."

-Silent Hill 2 is often considered to be one of the best video games of all time.
+Silent Hill 2 is often considered to be one of the best horror games and one of the best video games of all time.
 It ranked first on X-Play's list of the scariest games of all time in 2006.
 In 2009, IGN listed it as one of the five best horror video games created after 2000, and one of the twelve greatest PlayStation 2 games of all time.
 It ranked again in IGN's list of the top 100 PS2 games, and again in 2018, on IGN's list of the 100 greatest video games ever made.
 In a retrospective by GamePro, it was the 26th best game for the PS2.
 In 2008, GamesRadar placed it on its list of the 15 best "video game stories" ever, describing it as "a punishing tale not easily matched".
 In 2009, Wired News listed it as the 11th most influential game of the decade for its emphasis on psychological horror and exploration of taboo topics such as incest and domestic abuse, rather than gore.
 In 2012, a top video games of all-time list by G4 television network ranked the game in 85th place.
 That same year, the game's narrative was ranked first on GamesRadar's list of The Best Videogame Stories Ever.
-Game Informer named Silent Hill 2 the best of the Silent Hill franchise and listed it as the second best horror game of all time in its October 2014 issue. and number eight on GameTrailers's Top Ten Twos list of the best second franchise games in 2015.
+Game Informer named Silent Hill 2 the best of the Silent Hill franchise and listed it as the second best horror game of all time in its October 2014 issue, and number eight on GameTrailers's Top Ten Twos list of the best second franchise games in 2015.